senecajs/seneca-in-practice/problems/decorate/problem.md

 seneca.stamp('role:echo')
 ```

-Also Plugins are a good place where to add decorations.
+Also, Plugins are a good place where to add decorations.
 See below:

 ```
 function plugin (opts) {